Taliban advances in Afghanistan give Kashmir militants a boost | DW | 08.07.2021

 Almost 300 Afghan servicemen who crossed the border into Tajikistan were flown home on Wednesday, a Tajik security source told Reuters.

-If the Taliban, as feared, continue their advances and gain control of more territory, observers fear it could lead to a spike in armed militancy in India-administered Kashmir as well.
+If the Taliban, as feared, continue their advances and gain control of more territory, observers fear that could lead to a spike in armed militancy in India-administered Kashmir, as well.

-Pravin Sawhney, a renowned defense expert and a former Indian army officer, believes that if the Taliban return to power in Afghanistan, it will certainly have an impact on Kashmir.
+Pravin Sawhney, a renowned defense expert and a former Indian army officer, told DW that, should the Taliban return to power in Afghanistan, it would certainly have an impact on Kashmir.

 "In my assessment, there will be a consolidated front comprising China, Pakistan and the Taliban.
-And Kashmir will not remain unaffected," Sawhney told DW.
+And Kashmir will not remain unaffected," Sawhney said.

-India's federal government, led by Prime Minister Narendra Modi's Hindu nationalist Bharatiya Janata Party (BJP), revoked Kashmir's special constitutional status and statehood in August 2019, and imposed harsh restrictions on public movement and communication to stave off mass protests against the move.
+India's federal government, led by Prime Minister Narendra Modi's Hindu nationalist Bharatiya Janata Party (BJP), revoked Kashmir's special constitutional status and statehood in August 2019, and imposed harsh restrictions on public movement and communication to stave off mass protests.

 The decision raised tensions with Pakistan, which sharply criticized the abrogation of the region's special status and tried to draw the attention of the international community to the situation in Kashmir.

-Nevertheless, in February, military officials from both sides agreed to a cease-fire along the Line of Control (LoC), the de facto border that divides Kashmir into two parts, one administered by India and the other by Pakistan since 1947-48.
+Nevertheless, in February, military officials from both sides agreed to a cease-fire along the Line of Control (LoC), the de facto border that has divided Kashmir into two parts, one administered by India and the other by Pakistan, since 1947-48.

 "There has been little or no infiltration from across the Line of Control, and the number of militancy-related incidents in the (Kashmir) Valley has also seen a considerable decline," he said.